-The college governors approved a financial plan in July 2021 which sets objectives for the period to 2023.
-The college aimed to improve its health rating of 'Good' and this was achieved a generating an operating surplus in the year to 31 July 2022 and the ESFA wrote to the College in October 2021 to confirm this assessment.
+The college governors approved a financial plan in July 2023 which sets objectives for the period to 2025.
+The college aimed to sustain its health rating of 'Good' and was achieved by generating an operating surplus in the year to 31 July 2023.